jsenv/jsenv-template-node-package/docs/import_resolution/import_resolution.md

 This is the responsability of the `npm run generate-import-map` command.
 This command executes [script/generate-import-map/generate-import-map.js](../../script/generate-import-map/generate-import-map.js) which is generating both the importmap and the _jsconfig.json_.

-In order generate importmap a first time, `npm run generate-import-map` is configured to run after `npm install` by the `"postinstall"` script in [package.json](../../package.json#L58).
+In order to generate importmap a first time, `npm run generate-import-map` is configured to run after `npm install` by the `"postinstall"` script in [package.json](../../package.json#L58).
 This _postinstall_ script is not meant to be executed by the users of the package, only by the developpers.
 For this reason, _postinstall_ script is removed from _package.json_ before publishing on npm by `"prepublishOnly"` and restored by `"postpublish"`.

-You should rerun `npm run generate-import-map` when something impacting _node esm resolution algorithm_ happens:

-Any of the following fields has changed in your _package.json_: `"name"`, `"imports"`, `"exports"`, `"dependencies"`, `"devDependencies"`.
+You should rerun `npm run generate-import-map` when something impacting _node esm resolution algorithm_ happens.
+It means when any of the following fields has changed in your _package.json_: `"name"`, `"imports"`, `"exports"`, `"dependencies"`, `"devDependencies"`.

 In practice it happens in 3 scenarios: